marian-stanciulica/Foodybite/README.md

     }
 }

-@ViewBuilder static func makeRestaurantDetailsView(flow: Flow<HomeRoute>, ...) -> some View {
+@ViewBuilder func makeRestaurantDetailsView(flow: Flow<HomeRoute>, ...) -> some View {
     RestaurantDetailsView(..., showReviewView: {
         flow.append(.addReview(placeID))
     })
 }
 ```

-As you can see, the navigation stack wraps a `TabBarPageView` that wraps `HomeView` that on each case of the `HomeRoute` instantiates the corresponding view.
+As you can see, the navigation stack wraps a `TabBarPageView` that wraps `HomeView` and on each case of `HomeRoute` instantiates the corresponding view.
 Moreover, in the factory method that instantiates `RestaurantDetailsView` we can see that it needs a closure in the constructor for navigating to the `Add Review` screen.

-All the hierarchical navigation in the app is done in the same way, using `NavigationStack` and that modifier, and allows me to change the order of the screens from the composition root without touching other modules.
-In addition, it improves the overall flexibility and modularity of the system as the views have no information about how the navigation is actually done.
+I did all the hierarchical navigation in the app this way and allowed me to change the order of the screens from the composition root without touching other modules.
+In addition, it improved the overall flexibility and modularity of the system as the views has no information about how the navigation is actually done.

 ## Testing Strategy